aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 I cannot help you, for I am just a cookie.
-Last update: Wed Mar  9 05:06:29 2022
+Last update: Thu Mar 10 05:05:50 2022